GammaTauAI/opentau/milestone1.md

 #### Problem

-While our current type-inference pipeline using Codex's "davinci-edit" model has shown good results, the strategy comes with a few limitations.
+While our current type-inference pipeline using Codex's `davinci-edit` model has shown good results, the strategy comes with a few limitations.
 First, the number of API calls to Codex has a limit of 20 per API key.
 For a single query, Codex allows for any number of completions to be requested.
 However, the completions are sorted in decreasing order of confidence; from testing, we have observed that the completions given beyond the 10th index are generally ususable.

 #### Possible Solutions